 Having all of this information in one place will help you make better business decisions, but how do you get the data in there?
 Redshift interfaces with a wide range of data types.
-However, not all of your data will readily fit into your warehousing solution (guaranteed).
+However, not all of your data will readily fit into your warehousing solution.

 Whether you're an experienced data guru or a "data newbie", data integration challenges are a massive headache.
 This is where Xplenty can help.
 When you encounter data integration bottlenecks, Xplenty's advanced ETL solutions help you extract and transform all kinds of data to work with your data warehouse through both our pre-configured integrations and REST API component.

 Don't worry!
 Xplenty is a lot easier to use than you think!
 Contact the Xplenty team now to learn about our powerful, easy-to-use data integration technologies.